GTA 6 Wildlife & Animals: From Alligators to Flamingos, Leonida Is Teeming With Life

 - Various bird species

-Wildlife and Gameplay: The Possibilities That Get Us Excited
+Wildlife and Gameplay: The Possibilities

-- Competitive sport fishing — Tournaments with leaderboards and rewards
+- Competitive sport fishing: tournaments with leaderboards and rewards

 What’s Confirmed